emusat2021/IO-Math-Lessons/README.md

 * As a First Time Visitor I want to locate their social media links to be able to see their followings on social media to determine how trusted and known they are.

-The social media links are located at the bottom of the About page.
+The social media links are located at the bottom of each page in the footer.

 * As a First Time Visitor I want to understand math lessons to be able to demonstrate knowledge at school.